Lyft sees 'path to profitability' as riders, revenues increase

 Lyft Chief Executive Logan Green earlier this month said the company expected to be profitable on an adjusted EBITDA basis in the fourth quarter of 2021, one year ahead of market expectations.

 Analysts welcomed the guidance.
-James Cordwell at Atlantic Equities said the Lyft news increases confidence that profitability is also “a very imminent prospect for Uber.”
+James Cordwell at Atlantic Equities said the Lyft news increases confidence that profitability for Uber’s ridesharing business is also “a very imminent prospect.”

 Nevertheless, third-quarter costs increased by 70% year-over-year, as Lyft reported a $463.5 million net loss, or a $1.57 per share.